yamin02/amazon-clone/README.md

 2. renders html in javascript in HomeScreen.js

-this commit :  3.
-The product page gets loaded when clicked . done with url parsing.
+  3. The product page gets loaded when clicked . done with url parsing.
 Intelligent work. (see app.js and utils.js)

+this commit: 4. product data know loaded from the server using fetch 'localhost:3000/api/products'
+rounter function in app.js made async so is the Homescree.js